Edgaras Matakas

 Edgaras Matakas (born 23 October 1998) is a Lithuanian Paralympic swimmer.
-He won bronze in the 50 metre freestyle S11 in 2020.
+He won bronze in the 50-metre freestyle S11 in 2020.

-Matakas became Lithuania's first Paralympic swimmer to win a world title when he won the 50m freestyle S11, he also won a bronze medal in the 100m freestyle S11 at the same championships.
+Matakas became Lithuania's first Paralympic swimmer to win a world title with the 2020 50m freestyle S11 bronze, he also won a bronze medal in the 100m freestyle S11 at the same championships.
 He is also a triple European champion at the 2020 World Para Swimming European Championships in Funchal.